Aryan681/AtmaVeda/README.md

  ## 💎 AI Recommendations

-Gemstone Suggestions: Find the perfect gemstone to enhance your energy and luck.
-Pooja (Rituals): Simple, meaningful rituals explained with their benefits and importance.
+from Gemstone Suggestions that allow you to Find the perfect gemstone to enhance your energy and luck. to Pooja (Rituals): Simple, meaningful rituals explained with their benefits and importance.
 Lifestyle Guidance: Practical do’s and don’ts tailored to your astrological needs.